chown2/lunaticvibesf/README.md

-# Lunatic Vibes
+# Lunatic Vibes F

-Lunatic Vibes is a rhythm game that plays community-made charts in BMS format.
+Lunatic Vibes F is a rhythm game that plays community-made charts in BMS format.

-The project is basically a rewritten version of the Lunatic Rave 2 (beta3 100201).
+It is a fork of [Lunatic Vibes](https://github.com/yaasdf/lunaticvibes), a clone of Lunatic Rave 2 (beta3 100201).

 The project is still in development stage.
 Please do not expect a bug-free experience.
 Feel free to open issues.